Funstab/AutoSelfTend/README.md

 ## Description

-**Auto Self-Tend** is a quality-of-life mod for RimWorld that automatically enables the self-tend feature for colonists based on their medical skill level.
+**Auto Self-Tend** is a quality-of-life mod that automatically enables the self-tend feature for colonists based on their medical skill level.

 ## Features